moabukar/tech-vault/README.md

   <details>
   <summary>Click here to view answer</summary>
   Answer: A three-way handshake is a method used in a TCP/IP network to create a connection between a host and a client.
 It’s called a three-way handshake because it is a three-step method in which the client and server exchanges packets.
-The three steps are as follows:

-The client sends a SYN(Synchronize) packet to the server check if the server is up or has open ports The server sends SYN-ACK packet to the client if it has open ports The client acknowledges this and sends an ACK(Acknowledgment) packet back to the server
+The three steps are as follows: The client sends a SYN(Synchronize) packet to the server check if the server is up or has open ports.
+The server sends SYN-ACK packet to the client if it has open ports.
+The client acknowledges this and sends an ACK(Acknowledgment) packet back to the server
   </details>

 - What are the response codes that can be received from a Web Application?